 Oversize Load Towing and Safety Regulations

 An oversized load is a load that exceeds the standard size and weight limits for trucks on the highway.
 These cargoes must be specially permitted and transported according to specific rules and regulations.
 Oversized loads are typically transported using an escort vehicle, also known as a pilot car.
 The escort vehicle leads the way, clearing the path of traffic and obstacles, and alerting drivers of the extra-large freight ahead.
-The driver of the extra-big cargo must have a special license and training in order to operate the vehicle.
+Additionally, the driver of the extra-big cargo must have a special license and training in order to operate the vehicle.
 The cargo must also be properly secured and covered.

 Here are some examples of oversize loads being transported: